AI Automation

 Segment Your Sequences by Customer Type

-Common Mistakes to Avoid When You Automate Customer Follow-Up for Your Small Business
+Common Mistakes to Avoid When You Automate Customer Follow-Up

 Automation done wrong can hurt your reputation as fast as it can help it.
 Watch out for these pitfalls: